 At the same time, demand for Lakefront’s innovative beers increased.
 Jim and Russ concluded they had outgrown the little bakery, and it was time to move on.
 They looked at several sites, but decided on this location upon the City’s recommendation.

 The move was completed and additions were made to both the building and brewery.
-In 1999 the Lakefront Brewery Palm Garden began hosting their fish fry.
 In 2000, Russ replaced the homemade brewing equipment with a real brew house.
 Production has increased throughout the years, and in 2012 had reached 33,368 barrels.

 Lakefront Brewery is the proud owner of Bernie Brewer’s Chalet.
 When the Brewer’s rebuilt their new stadium, the Chalet needed a new home, and the Klisch brothers wanted their brewery to be that home.
 Russ jumped at the opportunity to buy the item.
 As a stop on the tour, it offers folks a piece of history in their hometown.